LLazarek/blame-evaluation-gt/writing/reviews/icfp21-changelog.md

 All reviews mentioning typos.
-*Typo fixes, including in particular the 756/752 typo.*
+*Fix typos, including in particular the 756/752 typo.*

 Review B: